 - Have you ever been in an emergency situation while working with children?
 If yes, how did you handle it?

-- Describe a time you had to handle a child who was not listening to you or misbehaving.
-What did you do?
+- Describe a time you handled a child who was misbehaving.
+How did you handle this situation?

 - When did you begin driving?